Sampayob/R/README.md

 # R

-Repository with R project and examples.
-I created a R guide with the basics.
+Repository with R projects and examples.
+I created also a R guide with the basics for Machine Learning and Clustering.

 ## Current content